maptv/decalendar/docs/decalendar.md

 ### Seasons

 We can use the tables above to convert any Gregorian calendar date to a day number.
 This is especially useful for variable dates that have to be converted every year.
 For example, the dates of the solstices, the longest and shortest days of the year, vary slightly every year.
 Instead of calculating the exact day number of the solstices ourselves we could translate from existing Gregorian calendar dates.
 The dates of the solstices and the equinoxes (the points in between the solstices) can be used as definitions of the seasons, but these definitions will be the opposite in the Northern and Southern hemisphere.
-In the table below, the meaning of dates of the solstices and the equinoxes is provided as "Start of northern-hemisphere-season/southern-hemisphere-season".
+In the table below, the meaning of the dates of the solstices and the equinoxes is provided as "Start of northern/southern hemisphere season".

 | doty | dotm   | date         | event              | Start of      |
 | ---- | ------ | ------       | -----              | ------        |